Nordic Stone Age: Neolithic

 After c.
 2400 groups associated with the Bell Beaker culture migrated into Jutland, bringing with them new skills in mining and sailing.
 They mined flint in northern Jutland for the mass production of flint daggers that were subsequently distributed to most of Scandinavia.
 As such the period from c.
-2400-1800 BC is also known as the Dagger Period.
+2400 is also known as the Dagger Period.
 Copper metallurgy was practised on a small scale from c.
 2400 BC, and the shape of flint daggers imitated copper and bronze prototypes.
 After c.
 2000 BC large 'chiefly' houses similar to those found in the Unetice culture appear in south Scandinavia, indicating the development of a more ranked social organization.
 2000 BC also marks the introduction and use of bronze tools, followed by a more systematic adoption of bronze metalworking technology from 1750 BC.
 The Neolithic period was followed by the Nordic Bronze Age.